seraph-foundation/cherub-dex/docs/docs/protocol/architecture.md

 ## Exchange

-Cherub is based on a unique implementation of the constant product market making [vAMM](/docs/about/terminology#virtual-automated-market-maker-vamm) function $x \times y = k$.
+Cherub is based on a unique implementation of a [vAMM](/docs/about/terminology#virtual-automated-market-maker-vamm) for determining the [funding rate](/docs/terminology#funding-rate).
 See [code](https://github.com/cherub-protocol/cherub-protocol/tree/master/programs/exchange) for more information.

 ## Oracle